Everything You Need to Know About Fiber

 Is Fiber Available in Hawaii?

 Hawaii’s geography provides limited options for businesses, but Servpac offers a dedicated fiber network in business areas throughout Oahu that offers dedicated connection, symmetrical bandwidth, advanced firewall, and 24x7 local support.
-It’s optimized for VoIP and cloud services and has a 99.9% uptime guarantee.
-Our fiber is already installed in more than 100 buildings, so click here to see if your building is included.
+Our fiber is optimized for VoIP and cloud services and already installed in more than 100 buildings throughout Oahu, so click here to see if your building is included.

-Servpac is a Hawaii-based telecommunications company providing innovative and integrated telephone, internet, and cloud solutions for Hawaii businesses since 2004.
+Servpac is a Hawaii-based telecommunications company providing innovative and integrated telephone, internet, cloud, and data center colocation solutions for Hawaii businesses since 2004.
 The company is the largest locally based CLEC (competitive local exchange carrier) in the state and provides 24/7 local support for island businesses to help them compete in the global marketplace.
 Call 808-237-5000 or request a FREE CONSULTATION with a local expert today for more information.